causiq/sdk/README.md

 You may also want to run `yarn lerna bootstrap`, `yarn lerna link` if you reinstall packages, and `yarn lerna run build` if you change the packages while testing an example.

+## Upgrading deps

+    yarn lerna exec -- "yarn upgrade --latest"

+Or if you get the "missing module in workspace":

+    yarn lerna exec -- "npx yarn@1.19.1 upgrade --latest"

+Then run the tests:

+    yarn test
+    yarn test:e2e

 ## Publishing

 Calling `make` on its own ensures all packages are fresh and link/compile properly.